-- The procedure may not help: Rhizotomy does not help in 1/3 to 2/3 of people, depending on if medial branch block is done or not. - Temporary increase in pain: Most people have a flare of pain after the procedure, usually for only a few days but this may last 1-2 weeks.
+- The procedure may not help all patients with pain in this area. - Temporary increase in pain: Some people have a flare of pain after the procedure, usually for only a few days but this may last 1-2 weeks.
 On rare occasions this may last up to 12 weeks.
 Increased pain longer than this is extremely rare.